SCM Globe

 Annual holding costs often estimated at 20% of product price.
 Industry trade associations can provide data on average annual holding costs for companies in their industries.

-EOQ shows how much to deliver to a facility – it is what a facility should actually order in an efficient supply chain.
+EOQ shows how much and how often to deliver to a facility – it is what a facility should actually order in an efficient supply chain.
 Set product delivery amount (drop qty) at a facility equal to the EOQ amount for the product at that facility.
 Then divide the EOQ amount by daily demand for the product to estimate how often deliveries should be made to the facility.

 SAMPLE EOQ and DELIVERY FREQUENCY CALCULATIONS